-So in school settings, expect to see characters occasionally discuss and debate the possibilities of what might be inside.
-If enough characters get involved, they may even plan to actively break in and discover for themselves what sorts of secrets are hidden therein.
+So in school settings, expect to see student characters discuss and debate what might be inside.
+Speculation about its intriguing secrets may go wild.
+Is there a Secret Room hidden behind a bookshelf, perhaps with a stash of Impossibly Delicious Food or booze?
+Are there beds for quick naps (or "quickies")?
+Is there a trapdoor to an Elaborate Underground Base?
+What do teachers do in the lounge?
+If enough characters get involved, they may even plan to sneak in and discover for themselves what sorts of secrets are hidden there.

 - In the "Teachers United" strip in the British comic School Fun, the teachers have an Elaborate Underground Base accessed through a 'Staff Only' cupboard.